trBizhan/js-exercises/README.md

 👉 Use `git add`, `git commit` and `git push` to upload your work to the forked repository on your github account.

+### ✅ How to submit

+👉 Once completed, please attach a link to your GitHub repository to the assignment submission on Google Classroom.
+Ensure that your repo is set to "Public" on github so we can see it!

 ### 💻 Completing the challenges

 👉 First, look inside the **docs** directory.
 Each exercise has an accompanying `md` file which contains instructions, hints and tips, so be sure to read these!